gaelberon/GettingAndCleaningData_ProgrammingAssignment/CodeBook.md

   + `tBodyGyroMean`
   + `tBodyGyroJerkMean`

-# The complete list of variables of each feature vector is available in 'features.txt'
+## Variables

+The complete list of variables of each feature vector is available in 'features.txt'.
 Out of the whole scope of variables, we will only consider the measurements on the mean and standard deviation for each measurement

   + `1 tBodyAcc-mean()-X`
   + `2 tBodyAcc-mean()-Y`